kurianinc/kurianinc/_services/smallbiz-on-the-cloud.md

 weight: 40
 ---

-# SmallBiz on the Cloud title
+# SmallBiz on the Cloud

-SmallBiz on the Cloud content goes here
+The core services needed for running a small business such as website, email and support ticketing system, are run in a public cloud platform like AWS.
+This helps a growing business to scale those services as the business grows and there is no need to subscribe any such services upfront.